zaoyang/30-days-of-web-development/day-19/day-19.cq.md

 Google Trends gives a little more insight into what's going on with PHP.
 Depending on how much weight you give searches of "PHP," it is a reasonable guess that PHP's popularity _is decreasing_.
 Or, at least there's some evidence that suggests it is.

 Another interesting tidbit is the popularity of PHP in Utah.
 I can't explain this entirely, other than to say that Utah has become somewhat of a Silicon Valley of the Rocky Mountains.
 Utah has a large population, with Universities and a relatively low cost of living.
-Companies like eBay and Adobe have all recently opened large branches in the state[^utah].
+Companies like eBay and Adobe have all recently opened large branches in the [state](https://www.cnbc.com/2016/07/13/a-high-tech-mecca-rises-to-rival-silicon-valley.html).

 Feel free to do more Google Trend searches.
 Play around with other mentioned Programming Languages from the Github and Stack Overflow reports.
 Google Trends allows you to get more specific based on region, so it might be worth trying to narrow down trends closer to your home base.
 Also, try searching for things like "PHP web developer jobs," etc.